Trilarion/opensourcegames/entries/civilization_call_to_power_2_source_project.md

 - Code language: C, C++
 - Code license: Custom (Activision CTP2 source EULA)

+Strategy game released by Activision as a sequel to Civilization: Call to Power, which itself was a successor to the Civilization series by Sid Meier.
 May require ownership of original content?

 See also https://github.com/ptitSeb/ctp2, https://github.com/jleclanche/darkdust-ctp2, https://github.com/RolandTaverner/ctp2